What Is Inflation Guard on a Home Insurance Policy?

 What Inflation Guard Typically Costs

-For most homeowners, inflation guard is either built into the base policy at no extra charge or added for a relatively modest premium — often less than a 2%–4% increase to your base premium.
-Given that a single year's coverage gap on a $350,000 home could cost you tens of thousands of dollars in an underinsurance situation, the math strongly favors having it.
+For most homeowners, inflation guard is either built into the base policy at no extra charge or added for a relatively modest premium.
+Policygenius data shows that while dwelling coverage limits rise 4% to 8% under a typical endorsement, home insurance premiums typically only go up by 2% to 4%.
+Given that a single year's coverage gap on a $350,000 home could cost you tens of thousands of dollars in an underinsurance scenario, the math strongly favors having it.

 You should also understand rebuild cost vs. home value so you can verify that your inflation guard baseline is set to the right starting number.
-And if you're also concerned about being forced to meet new code requirements after a loss, ordinance or law coverage is another endorsement worth exploring alongside inflation guard.
+And if you're concerned about being forced to meet new code requirements after a loss, ordinance or law coverage is another endorsement worth exploring alongside inflation guard.
+For a broader view of the pressures behind rising rebuild costs, our construction cost inflation guide breaks it down in detail.

 Frequently Asked Questions